 Shelter Services Manager

 Hello, I’m Amanda OKane.
 In May of 2022 I became Family Promise of Greater Beloit’s Shelter Services Manager.
 One of my roles is to provide case management for our guests.
 I was drawn to Family Promise because of their work with families experiencing homelessness.
 I enjoy working with all ages of guests, from the tiniest of infants to the seasoned older adult.

 I graduated from University of Wisconsin Whitewater in 2017, where I earned my bachelor’s degree in Social Work.
 During my college career, I served as an intern in a 25-bed homeless shelter where I learned of the homeless response system in Rock County.
 Shortly after graduation, I was hired at that shelter; first, as Case Manager and later Operations and Volunteer Coordinator.

 Hi!
 I'm Tori Carr.
-I started at Family Promise April of 2022.
+I started at Family Promise April of 2022 as the Program Assistant.
 I was born and raised in Beloit, and I graduated from Beloit Memorial High in 2019.
 My family consists of my mom, and my cat!
-I had been a daycare provider since I was 16, and decided I needed a change of career.
+I had been a childcare provider since I was in highschool, and decided it was time for a change of career.
 I've always been interested in wanting to help improve our city.
+I've volunteered with Family Promise for a while, I'm so thankful to be part of the team now.
 Joining the FPGB team has made the biggest impact on my life, and I hope I can do the same for our guests!